sandeshsalunkhegh/sandeshsalunkhegh.github.io/README.md

 - [Deployment](#deployment)
 - [Contact](#contact)

-## 👨‍💻 About Me
+## 👨‍💻 About Sandesh

 Highly motivated Software Development Engineer with 5+ years of experience scaling back-end systems, building RESTful APIs, and integrating AI/LLM solutions.
-Proven ability to design and implement distributed systems and optimize performance in cloud environments (AWS/GCP).
+Sandesh has proven ability to design and implement distributed systems and optimize performance in cloud environments (AWS/GCP).

 ## ✨ Features